jj2564/SYGalleryPicker/README.md

 ## Reference
 [BSImagePicker](https://github.com/mikaoj/BSImagePicker)
-This Lib is powerfull, but I have some special require.
+This Lib is powerfull, but I have some special requirement.

 ## Author
 jj2564, jamek8@gmail.com